packit/ogr/CONTRIBUTING.md

 (There are Makefile targets for removing the response files: `remove-response-files`, `remove-response-files-github`, `remove-response-files-gitlab`, `remove-response-files-pagure`.)

 In case you (re)generate response files, don't forget to run `pre-commit` that includes cleanup of response files.

+Running tests locally:

+`make check` is also available to run the tests in the environment of your choice, but first you'll need to make sure to install all the package and test dependencies, starting with python3-requre and python3-flexmock.
+For now it is up to the reader to figure out how to do this on their system.

 ## Makefile